What is the role of a Product Manager?

 Product Manager vs Product Owner: Clarifying the roles

-While both Product Managers and Product Owners play essential roles in agile environments, their responsibilities differ.
+While both Product Managers and Product Owners play essential roles in agile environments, their responsibilities should differ.
 The Product Manager focuses on the broader product vision and strategy, ensuring that the product fits into the company’s overall goals.
-On the other hand, the Product Owner works more closely with the development team, managing the product backlog and ensuring that tasks align with the day-to-day requirements of the sprint.

 Challenges faced by Product Managers

-Product managers face several challenges in their roles, including:
+Product Managers face several challenges in their roles, including:

 1. Balancing stakeholder expectations: Managing diverse stakeholder opinions can be difficult, as each has different priorities.
 A successful PM must effectively prioritise tasks while keeping the product vision intact.